jww2145/Paper-Summarizer/README.md

 If you wish to experiment for yourself, you will need an API key and place it in a .env file.
 Fortunately, Intellexer does offer a 30-day free trial (you will not be charged after 30 days.
 Instead, your key will be suspended).

-The only required dependency are styled-components (https://www.npmjs.com/package/styled-components)
+The only required dependencies are styled-components (https://www.npmjs.com/package/styled-components) and mui (https://www.npmjs.com/package/@mui/material)

 ## Using Research Helper